Business As Usual (BAU) IT Support | Microbyte

 • User record creation, deletion, and permission management.

-• Network oversight and management.
+• Network oversight and support and management.

-• Software upgrades, updates, and patching.
+• Software upgrades, updates, and updating security patches.

 • Hardware maintenance, repair, and replacements.